 As the world's largest technical professional organization, IEEE offers a number of ways to get involved with technical and local communities.
 These communities are active participants in research and authorship, conferences, and important conversations about today's most relevant technical topics locally and globally.

-IEEE sponsors nearly 1,900 annual conferences and events worldwide, curating cutting-edge content for all of the technical fields of interest within IEEE.
+IEEE sponsors over 2,000 annual conferences and events worldwide, curating cutting-edge content for all of the technical fields of interest within IEEE.
 Use the IEEE conference search to find the right conference for you to share and discuss innovation and interact with your community.

 IEEE nurtures, develops, and advances the building of global technologies.
 As a leading developer of industry standards in a broad range of technologies, IEEE SA drives the functionality, capabilities, safety, and interoperability of products and services, transforming how people live, work, and communicate.
 IEEE standards provide the bricks and mortar for a globally level playing field for innovation; protect public safety, health, and wellbeing; and contribute to a more sustainable future.